HanahLev/Hack-Northeast-Sustainablility/README.md

 ## References

-Some database information pulled from: https://www.ethicalconsumer.org/
+Some database information gathered from: https://www.ethicalconsumer.org/